shawk17/563-shawk17/Project3/README.md

 allatoms = universe.select_atoms("all")
 allatoms.write("conf.gro")
 ```
-afterward I needed to modify the .gro file so the atom types matched my .itp file you can see my conf.gro file [here]().
+afterward I needed to modify the .gro file so the atom types matched my .itp file you can see my conf.gro file [here](inputs/conf.gro).
 ### itp file
+The .itp file is from the `oplsaa.ff` folder from the gromacs library, and my exact version can be found [here](info/tip4p.itp)
 ## Anaylsis
 ### Potential Energy
 ### Q6